Greece to split Postbank after sale stumbles

 The unlocking of a long-delayed European bailout in December averted bankruptcy and helped the government to score points in opinion polls, pulling ahead of the anti-bailout leftist opposition for the first time in months, but challenges remain.

-In the banking sector, the major project will be the recapitalization of the four biggest banks - National Bank of Greece (NBGr.AT), Piraeus Bank (BOPr.AT), Alpha Bank (ACBr.AT) and Eurobank EFGr.AT.
+In the banking sector, the major project will be the recapitalisation of the four biggest banks - National Bank of Greece, Piraeus Bank, Alpha Bank and Eurobank.
 Authorities aim to complete this by the end of April.

-It remains to be seen whether the banks can remain as privately run entities or will have to be nationalized.
+It remains to be seen whether the banks can remain as privately run entities or will have to be nationalised.

 Facing a capital need of 27.5 billion euros, the big four will issue contingent convertible bonds, which will be taken up by the HFSF, and new shares to restore their Core Tier 1 solvency ratios to at least 9 percent.